 Introduction

-The Planning Geomagnetic Disturbance Task Force (PGDTF) is a task force that reports to the Reliability and Operations Subcommittee (ROS).
+This document provides an overview on how to assess the impact of GMDs on the power system.
+It was written by the Planning Geomagnetic Disturbance Task Force (PGDTF) which was a task force that reported to the Reliability and Operations Subcommittee (ROS).
 One of the purposes of the PGDTF is to formalize the requirements and criteria for performing GMD Vulnerability Assessments.

 The applicable version of NERC Standard TPL-007 requires the responsible entity as determined in Requirement R1 (ERCOT) to complete a benchmark and supplemental GMD Vulnerability Assessment for the system.
 In this assessment, the system is subjected to the GMD Event described in the standard Attachment 1 to determine whether the system meets the performance requirements for the steady state planning benchmark and supplemental GMD Event contained in Table 1.
 The GMD Event with outages described in Table 1 is removing reactive power compensation devices and other transmission facilities as a result of protection system operation or misoperation due to harmonics during GMD Event.
 The purpose of this methodology is to provide guidance on assessing susceptibility of protection systems to harmonics caused by a GMD Event on the ERCOT system.
 There are no commercially available tools to analyze the harmonics order and magnitude during a GMD Event.
 This methodology is based on a qualitative approach.

-On a periodic basis, PGDTF will review this methodology for needed updates.
-Any member of the PGDTF can submit proposed changes.
-The PGDTF will strive to develop consensus on the proposed changes.
-If consensus cannot be achieved, alternative proposed changes will be developed with an explanation of the alternatives and will be provided to the ROS for its consideration.
-A redlined version and a final version will be provided to the ROS for its review and approval.

 In the event of any conflicts between this methodology and the ERCOT Nodal Protocols, the Protocols shall control in all respects.

 Definitions and Acronyms